 A gripping comedy of magic, love and redemption.
 The sorcerer Prospero and his teenage daughter Miranda are exiled on a strange magical island.
 When Prospero raises a storm to destroy his enemies, revenge – and escape from the island – seems to be within his reach at last.

-Live music and original songs are by renowned Malawian recording artist Ben Mankhamba.
-Soundtrack and projections sampling traditional Malawianmusic have been created by Bristol-based musician and film-maker Frederick Rich.
+Featuring the stunning contemporary African dance choreography of Shyne Phiri and live music and original songs by renowned Malawian recording artist Ben Mankhamba.
+Soundtrack and projections sampling traditional Malawian music have been created by Bristol-based musician and film-maker Frederick Rich.

 It is powerful, passionate, and of course magical.
 By bringing together artists from Africa and Europe, the company uses the best from both continents to both entertain and move the audience.

-The soundtrack blends traditional Malawi with electronic beats; using Malawian instruments such as the mbira (thumb piano) and mazimba (wooden xylophone), world instruments such a didgeridoo and jews harp and modern guitar the musicians also play live to create a rich layered sound giving Prospero’s island it’s magic.
-The music will be accompanied by projected animations and atmospheric lighting.
+The soundtrack blends traditional Malawi with electronic beats; using Malawian instruments such as the mbira (thumb piano) and mazimba (wooden xylophone), world instruments such a didgeridoo and jews harp and modern guitar the musicians also play live to create a rich layered sound giving Prospero’s island its magic.

 The play is about patriarchy and the end of colonialism.
 At the start of the play we see Ariel (played by Joshua Bhima and Robert Magasa) creating a storm at the instruction of Prospero (Christopher Brand).
 By using his magic to take the island from the witch Sycorax, set Ariel free and steal Caliban’s birthright, Prospero has sets off the chain of events which leads to the action of the play.
 His personal journey eventually leads to him to renounce his magic, hand back ownership of the island to its original inhabitants and understand that his daughter must be free to choose her own future.